 Theme nights: P&O theme nights offer a great opportunity for guests to dress up in line with the theme.
 Themes can include the 60s, 70s, tropical, Western, and black and white nights.

 Chlldren: The dress code for children in the evening is Evening Casual, regardless of the adult dress code but they are welcome to dress to impress too.
 P&O do, however, ask that children don’t wear denim on Black Tie nights.
-When dining in the informal or buffet restaurants children can be casually dressed.
+When dining in premium or buffet restaurants children can be casually dressed.
 If children are going to be with you in the evening in the formal restaurants and theatre, then they can still dress more casually adopting our Evening Casual dress code.

-SMOKING: Smoking is not permitted in staterooms, balconies or public areas, but is permitted in designated areas of the open deck.
+SMOKING: Smoking is not permitted in staterooms, balconies, or public areas, but is permitted in designated areas of the open deck.
 Electronic cigarettes which do not emit smoke are not permitted in public areas and can only be used in designated smoking areas.

-NOTE – Please note that the use and even the possession of electronic cigarettes is illegal in the United Arab Emirates.
-If you are arriving and/or leaving the country by plane, please be advised that any electronic cigarettes will be confiscated at the airport and you may face a penalty.
+NOTE – Please note that the use and even the possession of electronic cigarettes are illegal in the United Arab Emirates.
+If you are arriving and/or leaving the country by plane, please be advised that any electronic cigarettes will be confiscated at the airport, and you may face a penalty.
 If you are visiting any UAE ports as part of your cruise, please do not take electronic cigarettes ashore.